|Consultation on 2020/2021 Admission Arrangements|

 Cathedral Primary School Governors, as part of Cathedral Schools Trust have determined (agreed) the Admission Arrangements for children who will be admitted to the school at the normal point of entry for September 2019.

 CPS admission arrangements 2019/20 can be viewed here.

 |Visiting Cathedral Primary School|

-We will be holding Parent Tours every Wednesday morning throughout Autumn/Winter (with a some exceptions), these MUST be booked in advance.
+We will be holding Parent Tours every Wednesday morning from September to January (with a some exceptions), these MUST be booked in advance.
 The tours starts at 9.10am and will be finished by 9.50am.
 Please let us know which Wednesday you would like to book and how many of you will be attending as we only have limited places.

 You can contact us on: firstname.lastname@example.org

 - Common application form (CAF) opens via your home local authority